tutorgen/hpit_services/README.md

 ### /plugin/\name\/subscriptions
 SUPPORTS: GET
-Lists the event names for transactions this plugin will listen to.
+Lists the event names for messages this plugin will listen to.
-If you are using the library then this is done under the hood to make sure when you perform a poll you are recieving the right transactions.
+If you are using the library then this is done under the hood to make sure when you perform a poll you are recieving the right messages.

 Returns the event_names as a JSON list.

-### /plugin/\name\/transactions
+### /plugin/\name\/messages
 SUPPORTS: GET
-List the transactions queued for a specific plugin.
+List the messages queued for a specific plugin.

-!!!DANGER!!!: Will mark the transactions as recieved by the plugin and they will not show again.
-If you wish to see a preview of the transactions queued for a plugin use the /preview route instead.
+!!!DANGER!!!: Will mark the messages as recieved by the plugin and they will not show again.
+If you wish to see a preview of the messages queued for a plugin use the /preview route instead.

-Returns JSON for the transactions.
+Returns JSON for the messages.

 ### /plugin/\name\/history
 SUPPORTS: GET
-Lists the transaction history for a specific plugin - including queued transactions.
+Lists the message history for a specific plugin - including queued messages.
 Does not mark them as recieved.

-If you wish to preview queued transactions only use the '/preview' route instead.
+If you wish to preview queued messages only use the '/preview' route instead.
-If you wish to actually CONSUME the queue (mark as recieved) use the '/transactions' route instead.
+If you wish to actually CONSUME the queue (mark as recieved) use the '/messages' route instead.

-DO NOT USE THIS ROUTE TO GET YOUR TRANSACTIONS -- ONLY TO VIEW THEIR HISTORY.
+DO NOT USE THIS ROUTE TO GET YOUR MESSAGES -- ONLY TO VIEW THEIR HISTORY.

-Returns JSON for the transactions.
+Returns JSON for the messages.

 ### /plugin/\name\/preview
 SUPPORTS: GET
-Lists the transactions queued for a specific plugin.
+Lists the messages queued for a specific plugin.
 Does not mark them as recieved.
-Only shows transactions not marked as received.
+Only shows messages not marked as received.
-If you wish to see the entire transaction history for the plugin use the '/history' route instead.
+If you wish to see the entire message history for the plugin use the '/history' route instead.

-DO NOT USE THIS ROUTE TO GET YOUR TRANSACTIONS -- ONLY TO PREVIEW THEM.
+DO NOT USE THIS ROUTE TO GET YOUR MESSAGES -- ONLY TO PREVIEW THEM.

-Returns JSON for the transactions.
+Returns JSON for the messages.

 ### /tutor/connect/\name\
 SUPPORTS: POST